+Chartered Accountants

-Chartered Accountants Sydney, 26 August 2014
+Sydney, 25 August 2015

 The directors are committed to the principles underpinning best practice in corporate governance, applied in a manner which is best suited to the Company and its controlled entities and to best addressing the directors' accountability to shareholders and other stakeholders.
-In formulating the governance principles that guide the operations of the company, the directors have taken into account the ASX Corporate Governance Council's Principles of Good Corporate Governance and Best Practice Recommendations.
+In formulating the governance principles that guide the operations of the Group, the directors have taken into account the ASX Corporate Governance Council's Principles of Good Corporate Governance and Best Practice Recommendations (3rd edition).
 This is supported by an overriding organisation wide commitment to the highest standards of legislative compliance and financial and ethical behaviour.